On "Casablanca," Humphrey Bogart and Young Love

 It’s not wanting to be tough like Humphrey Bogart, it’s wanting to be sad like Humphrey Bogart.

-Excerpted from Cary Grant’s Suit: Nine Movies That Made Me the Wreck I Am Today by Todd McEwan.
+Excerpted from Cary Grant’s Suit: Nine Movies That Made Me the Wreck I Am Today by Todd McEwen.
 Published with permission from Notting Hill Editions.

 This article was featured in the InsideHook newsletter.
 Sign up now.